milanaleksic/timetohome/README.md

 ## Usage

-**Note**: You need to get an API key from https://developer.tomtom.com for an application which uses "*Online Routing*" API product.
-This is free as long as you keep calling the API couple of times per minute (like I am doing in the app, every 30 sec).
+**Note**: You will need to get an API key from the website https://developer.tomtom.com for an application which uses "*Online Routing*" API product.
+Usage of the API is free as long as you keep calling the API only couple of times per minute (like I am doing in the app, every 30 sec).

 ```
 $ timetohome